 Most Help Desk and Call Center Managers understand that Help Desk ticket categories are a powerful tool to keep organized.
 However not all managers understand that Help Desk ticket categories are a prerequisite for many of the processes and tools the Help Desk relies on.
-It’s not enough to just have Help Desk ticket categories but they must be updated, revised and accurate.
+It’s not enough to just have Help Desk ticket categories they must be updated, revised, and accurate.

 Help Desk ticket categories are a manager’s best friend for detecting issues and building effective reports.
 Detecting reporting on issue trends can assist management in making decisions.
-These training, financial and staffing decisions can mean the difference between an average Help Desk and a truly world class Help Desk.
+These training, financial and staffing decisions can mean the difference between an average Help Desk and a truly world-class Help Desk.
 Are you getting the most out of your Help Desk ticket categories?
 We recommend you download the Help Desk ticket category guide as your first step in maximizing your Help Desk program.

 - Tickets are mandatory – For all support interactions, a ticket documenting the support must be created as an official record.
 Many say if it is not documented in a ticket, it didn’t happen.

 - Ticket documentation must be descriptive – Ticketing documentation must capture who, what, when, where and how.
 Each update to the status of the issue must be captured with specific detail of what occurred.